Chibi (style): Word usage and etymology

-Proportions and Appearance
+Appearance and media usage

 Compared to the average anime character, usually about seven to eight heads tall, the head of a super-deformed character is normally anywhere between one third and one half the character's height.
 In addition to their modified proportions, super-deformed characters typically lack the detail of their normal counterparts.
-As a result, when a character of average proportions is depicted as a super-deformed character, certain aspects of his or her design will be simplified and others will be grossly exaggerated.
+As a result, when a character of average proportions is depicted as a super-deformed character, certain aspects of their design will be simplified and others will be more exaggerated.
 Details such as folds on a jacket are ignored, and general shapes are favored.
 If a character has a signature characteristic (odd hair, a particular accessory, etc.) this will typically be prominent in the super deformed version of the character.

-Media usage
+The chibi style easily falls under the Japanese category of kawaii, with the specific proportions being exaggerated in the ways that they are.
+With it being widely regarded as cute, the chibi style allows for easy advertisement in the culture, and even in other countries.

-One example of chibi's usage in Japanese, which brought the term to the attention of Western fans, is Chibiusa; this diminutive pet name for the daughter of Sailor Moon comes from Chibi Usagi ('Little Rabbit').
-The chibi art style is part of Japanese culture, and is seen everywhere from advertising and subway signs to anime and manga.
-The style was popularized by franchises like Dragon Ball and SD Gundam in the 1980s.
-It is used as comic relief in anime and manga, giving additional emphasis to a character's emotional reaction.

-The super deformed style has also appeared in anime-influenced American series such as Homestuck, Teen Titans, and Avatar: The Last Airbender, which feature super deformed shorts.
+One example of the word's usage in Japanese media, which brought the term to the attention of American fans in the mid-1990s, is Chibiusa; this diminutive pet name for the daughter of Sailor Moon comes from Chibi Usagi ("Little Rabbit").
+The chibi art style is part of the Japanese kawaii subculture.
+Outside of Japan, the chibi style has also appeared in anime-influenced American series such as Teen Titans, Avatar: The Last Airbender, and Homestuck.

-In 2022 the Disney Channel introduced the Disney Chibiverse, program shorts, that uses dozens of Disney animated characters.